vantt/vueScanAgent/README.md

 ## Introduction
 - This is a QRCode Scanner that will submit scanning result to web-hooks of your choice.
-- You can pre-define many different scan-actions so that scan results will be submitted to different web-hooks.
+- You can pre-define many scan-actions so that scan results will be submitted to different web-hooks.

 ## Requirements
-- The app using WebRTC protocol to invoke camera/webcam so the app must be run with https support
+- The app using WebRTC protocol to invoke a camera/webcam, so the app must be run with https support
 - Due to technical limit, it could not be run on iPhone or iPad.
 - This an WPA app that could run on a Chrome browser on Windows or Android Phone

-## Usage
+## ge
 - This app supports a pre-defined list of scanning actions, so you can quickly switch between actions.
 - With the pre-defined actions, you can use the app for warehouse management, for events with multiple activities like entrance checkin, lunch checkin, exit-checkin..., or you can design games with many activity checking.